Enforcing stationarity through the prior in vector autoregressions: Introduction

-As a result of their ubiquity in time series analysis, there is a large literature on reparameterisations of (univariate) autoregressive models. \citet{BS73} establish a bijection between $\matr{\Phi} \in \mathcal{C}_{p,1}$ and the first $p$ partial autocorrelations $\rho_1, \ldots, \rho_p$ of a stationary \AR{p} process, showing further that the mapping is both ways continuously differentiable. \citet{Mon84} provides an alternative derivation of the mapping and explicit recursive formulae for its inverse.
-The new parameterisation has the advantage that the partial autocorrelations $\vec{\rho} = (\rho_1, \ldots, \rho_p)$ are interpretable and only constrained to lie in the Cartesian product space $(-1,1)^p$. \citet{MRGP96} and \citet{BKS96} present prior distributions for the partial autocorrelations and MCMC methods for computational inference.
-The latter suggest a uniform prior over $\mathcal{C}_{p,1}$.
-Owing to the analytic tractability of the Jacobian of the mapping from $\matr{\Phi}$ to $\vec{\rho}$, it can easily be shown that this is equivalent to $\rho_i \sim \mathrm{Beta}\left( [ (i+1) / 2 ] \, , \, [ i / 2 ] + 1 \right)$ independently for $i=1,\ldots,p$ where $[\cdot]$ denotes the floor operator \citep[][]{Jon87}.
-The former use slab and spike priors for the $\rho_i$ in which the ``slab'' is uniform over $(-1, 1)$ and the ``spike'' is an atom of probability at zero, which allows for uncertainty in the model order.

-\citet{MS92} and \citet{HW99} both describe reparameterisations based on a representation of the characteristic equation in factorised form, that is, $\phi(u) = \prod_{i=1}^p (1 - \eta_i u)$.
-In this case, the condition for stationarity reduces to $| \eta_i | < 1$ for all $i=1,\ldots,p$. \citet{HW99} also allow uncertainty in the model order $p$, and the balance of real and complex (reciprocal) roots $\eta_i$, by placing priors on the real roots and the moduli of the pairs of complex roots with atoms of probability at zero.
+As a result of their ubiquity in time series analysis, there is a large literature on reparameterizations of univariate AR models. \citet{BS73} establish a bijection between $\matr{\Phi} \in \mathcal{C}_{p,1}$ and the first $p$ partial autocorrelations $\vec{\rho} = (\rho_1, \ldots, \rho_p)$ of a stationary, $p$th order autoregression. \citet{Mon84} provides an alternative derivation of the mapping and explicit recursive formulae for its inverse.
+The new parameterization has the advantage that the partial autocorrelations $\vec{\rho}$ are interpretable and only constrained to lie in the Cartesian product space $(-1,1)^p$. \citet{MRGP96} and \citet{BKS96} present prior distributions for the partial autocorrelations and MCMC algorithms for computational inference.
+The latter suggest a uniform prior over $\mathcal{C}_{p,1}$ which induces a closed form for the density of $\vec{\rho}$ due to the analytical tractability of the Jacobian term.
+The former use spike-and-slab priors for the $\rho_i$ in which the slab is uniform over $(-1, 1)$ and the spike is an atom of probability at zero, which allows for uncertainty in the model order. \citet{MS92} and \citet{HW99} describe reparameterizations based on a representation of the characteristic equation in factorized form, that is, $\phi(u) = \prod_{i=1}^p (1 - \eta_i u)$.
+In this case, the condition for stationarity reduces to $| \eta_i | < 1$ ($i=1,\ldots,p$). \citet{HW99} also allow uncertainty in the model order $p$, and the balance of real and complex (reciprocal) roots $\eta_i$, by placing priors on the real roots and the moduli of the pairs of complex roots with atoms of probability at zero.